pprobst/astar-cube/README.md

 # astar-cube
 The A* algorithm running on a cube (3D space).
-Wirrten for learning purposes.
+Written for learning purposes.

 ### Running
 ```